How to Be Successful Trading on the Stock Market

-Set Some Financial Goals
+Set Some Financial Goals and Choose a Strategy

-A better goal might be: "I am 40 years-old and want to retire by age 65.
+A better goal might be: "I am 40 years old and want to retire by age 65.
 At age 50, I will have built my nest-egg (not including 401(k)) to $250,000.
 At age 55, it will be $350,000.
 At age 60, it will be $500,000 and at retirement, it will be $600,000."

 Value investing may be the most difficult, but may also offer the best return over the long term.
-Value investors find companies that are trading at prices significantly below their true value.
-The companies may out of favor with the stock market because they are not in the currently hot stock sector or they are in an unglamorous business that investors find dull.
+Value investors find companies that are trading at prices significantly below their true market value.
+The companies may out of favor with the stock market because they are not in the current hot stock sector or they are in an unglamorous business that investors find dull.

 The difficult part of value investing is identifying and analyzing candidates.
 Value investing requires some deep diving into the company's financials to find out what the true or intrinsic value is and why this value is at odds with the stock's price.